Phi 2010 HONORS

 INDUCTIVE ARGUMENTS:

-An inductive argument establishes a conclusion with high degree of probability.
+An inductive argument establishes a conclusion with a high degree of probability.
 Here the truth of their premises does not guarantee the truth of their conclusion.

 Every windstorm observed so far in this area comes from the north.
 We can see a big cloud of dust in the distance.
-So, probably a new windstorm is coming from the north.
+So, a new windstorm is probably coming from the north.

 Analysis: The above argument is a strong inductive argument.
 The "so far" in the premise is simple and cautious, and the conclusion uses "probably."
-Strong inductive arguments establish the conclusion with high probability IF the premises were true.

 An Athenian has been observed to have further property X